maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

 Later versions of MS BASIC, notably MSX and BASIC-A, allow a line number expression in the `RETURN`.
-This is not (currently) supported in RetroBASIC.

 #### Notes:

 Many dialects of BASIC will search for a branch target by starting at the top of the program and then looking through the entire source code for the matching line.
-Normally, subroutines are placed at the end of the program to separate them, often using large line numbers to make this more obvious.
+Normally, subroutines are placed at the end of the program to separate them visually, often using large line numbers to make this more obvious.
 However, this also maximizes the amount of time it takes to find the subroutine at runtime and slows performance.
 For this reason, programs looking to improve performance would sometimes place their subroutine code at the top of the program and then have a `GOTO` to jump past it when the program started.
 This led to the code being difficult to read.

 #### See also: